top of page

 Can I light a bonfire on my plot?

-Bonfires are currently allowed from 1st November to 29 February (January 2024 update).
+Bonfires are currently allowed from 1st November to 31 January.
 This time frame is reviewed each year but is usually from November to end of January.
 Click here for full bonfire guidance.

 Please restrict the number of bonfires you build.